-THOMAS REPS

-University of Wisconsin and GrammaTech, Inc.
+THOMAS REPS University of Wisconsin and GrammaTech, Inc. MOOLY SAGIV Tel Aviv University and ALEXEY LOGINOV GrammaTech, Inc.

-MOOLY SAGIV

-Tel Aviv University

-and

-ALEXEY LOGINOV

-GrammaTech, Inc.

 This paper concerns mechanisms for maintaining the value of an instrumentation relation (also known as a derived relation or view), defined via a logical formula over core relations, in response to changes in the values of the core relations.
 It presents an algorithm for transforming the instrumentation relation's defining formula into a relation-maintenance formula that captures what the instrumentation relation's new value should be.
-The algorithm runs in time linear in the size of the defining formula.

-The technique applies to program-analysis problems in which the semantics of statements is expressed using logical formulas that describe changes to core-relation values.
-It provides a way to obtain values of the instrumentation relations that reflect the changes in core-relation values produced by executing a given statement.
+The technique applies to program-analysis problems in which the semantics of statements is expressed using logical formulas that describe changes to core-relation values, and provides a way to reflect those changes in the values of the instrumentation relations.